JoeTheDave/eq-admin/README.md

 ### Create .env

-use .env.example and change your database username accordingly
+use .env.example and use relevant values for your app

 ### Create Database